Skip to content

 For most lifters and athletes, I don’t think stability will be an issue in the FOOST Trainer HD210s whatsoever.
 The midsole and outsole provide plenty of stability and when training over 455 lbs in this model, I never had issues with compression or feeling like my foot wasn’t stable and grounded.

 I also really enjoy that FOOST provides an additional heel insert in this model which gives the heel an additional 13mm of lift.
-This gives this model a weightlifting shoe-like feel which I personally really enjoy.
+This gives this model a weightlifting shoe-like feel which I enjoy.
 If I forget my weightlifting shoes or don’t feel like switching shoes entirely, then I’ll use the inserts for my squats and cleans.

 If I had to compare this shoe’s performance for lifting and CrossFit to another model, then I’d say they most closely feel like a Nike Metcon 5 or 6 and that’s high praise because both of those models were solid across the board.